 National CLT Network, 7-14 Great Dover Street, London, SE1 4YR or email@example.com

 Stage 1 applications are considered on a rolling basis so there is no deadline for these applications.
 Stage 3 applications are assessed at regular panel meetings, held approximately every six weeks.
-The next deadline for applications is the 26th September 2017.
+The next deadline for Stage 3 applications is the 2nd January 2018.

 We are always pleased to offer early guidance or feedback on initial drafts of your application form.
 Please contact Polly Adams-Felton at firstname.lastname@example.org or on 020 3096 7793 if you would like to ask for advice.